If you’re looking for ways to make money from home, you’ve probably heard of Avon.

 Earning Potential: Low to moderate, depends on consistent sales

-Verdict: Avon is a well-known and accessible way to start selling from home, but most people struggle to earn meaningful income due to low margins and the need for regular sales.
+Verdict: Avon is a legitimate direct-selling company with a trusted brand and low startup costs, but most people struggle to earn meaningful income due to low profit margins and the need for consistent sales.
+The bigger question isn’t whether Avon works.
+It’s whether it creates the flexibility most parents are actually looking for.

 Best For: People who enjoy selling products and building a small customer base